A fresh and historic face is coming to a tale as old as time with H.E.R. taking on the role of Belle in the live TV special for Beauty and the Beast.

 COME THROUGH AFRO-FILIPINA BELLE

 Disney revealed on July 21 that H.E.R. has been cast in the role of Belle in Beauty and the Beast.
 The role is for the upcoming Beauty and the Beast: A 30th Celebration that is set to air on TV later this year.
+As for her Beast, he will be played by fellow musician Josh Groban.
 Getting to take on the role of such an iconic princess is a dream for most people, but it’s more special for the 25 year old as H.E.R makes history as the first Afro-Filipina to be cast as Belle.
 Paige O’Hara memorably voiced Belle in the 1991 animated classic while Emma Watson played the live action version of her in the 2017 live action remake.
 And now, this 2022, H.E.R. is the next star to play one of the most iconic Disney princesses of all time.

 In a press statement accompanying the announcement, H.E.R. alluded to her historic casting and her excitement for the role.
 “I can’t believe I get to be a part of the ‘Beauty and the Beast’ legacy.
 The world will see a Black and Filipino Belle!
 I have always wanted to be a Disney princess, and I get to work with two wonderful directors Hamish Hamilton and my favorite, Jon M. Chu.
 It is very surreal and I couldn’t be more grateful.”